-Maternal caffeine intake doesn't affect infant sleep: studyApril 2nd, 2012 in Health
+Maternal caffeine intake doesn't affect infant sleep: studyApril 2, 2012 in Medicine & Health / Health

 (HealthDay) -- Heavy caffeine consumption by nursing mothers does not increase the number of nighttime awakenings in 3-month-old infants, according to a study published online April 2 in Pediatrics.